dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 ![Browse app catalog](/files/okta-browse-app-catalog.png)
 1.Click the Assignments tab to give users and groups from your Okta directory permission to sign in to DNSimple via Okta as an identity provider.
 Read more about [assignments in Okta ](https://help.okta.com/oie/en-us/content/topics/apps/apps-assign-applications.htm).
 ![Assign users and groups](/files/okta-assignment.png)
 1. Click the Okta API Scopes tab.
 Look for the okta.eventHooks.manage and okta.eventHooks.read scopes, and click Grant for each of them.
-Make sure to verify they’ve been granted.
+Make sure to verify they've been granted.
 Read more about [configuring settings and API scopes in Okta ](https://help.okta.com/oie/en-us/content/topics/apps/apps-configure-settings.htm).
 ![Granted scopes](/files/okta-grant-scopes.png)
 1. Click the <label>Sign On</label> tab. **Note the client ID and client secret, as you will need them to configure DNSimple for Okta SSO**.
 ![Okta client credentials](/files/okta-client-credentials.png)